LtPeriwinkle/mist/README.md

 sudo pacman -S sdl2 sdl2_ttf sdl2_image
 ```

 Clone this repo (`git clone https://github.com/LtPeriwinkle/mist`), enter the directory, and run `cargo build --release`.
-The resulting binary will be in
+Move the
-`./target/release/`.
+resulting binary from `./target/release/` into the repository root (or just the same folder as `assets/`) to run.

 ### Windows
 Follow [this guide](https://github.com/Rust-SDL2/rust-sdl2#windows-msvc) to set up your SDL dependencies.
 You will have to follow this process for SDL2, SDL\_Image and SDL2\_TTF,